-Merideth Q. (Harness) McEntire practices civil litigation with an emphasis on wage and hour claims under the Fair Labor Standards Act.
+Merideth Q. (Harness) McEntire practices employment litigation with an emphasis on wage-and-hour claims under the Fair Labor Standards Act.

-She returned to Arkansas to attend the University of Arkansas at Little Rock William H. Bowen School of Law, graduating in 2007 with Honors.
-In law school, Ms. McEntire was the recipient of multiple academic scholarships, served on the UALR Law Review editorial board as the National Conference of Law Reviews Editor, and clerked for several Little Rock firms.
+She returned to Arkansas to attend the University of Arkansas at Little Rock William H. Bowen School of Law and graduated in 2007 with Honors.
+In law school, Ms. McEntire was the recipient of multiple academic scholarships, served on the UALR Law Review editorial board as the National Conference of Law Reviews Editor and clerked for several Little Rock firms.

 Ms. McEntire currently resides with her family in San Antonio and practices in Texas.